staskorz/meteor-ntlm-example/README.md

 second place, thus making it lose its effect, driving IE back to the Compatibility View mode.

-The only solution for this issue I've found so far was to perform the following:
+The only solution for this issue I've found so far was to manually modify the `meteorhacks:inject-initial` package:

 1. Download the sources of the `meteorhacks:inject-initial` package from https://github.com/meteorhacks/meteor-inject-initial - **notice:** `git clone` may